Domain name servers

 We can’t directly control many things in this world, but this one we can.
 And the cost for faster DNS is far from prohibitive, so we think even a small speed improvement justifies the bother.
 How much difference could it make?
 Each case is different, but the figure shows what happened when this site went through one such change.

-Test your own nameservers’ performance, at UltraTools and similar free services.
-For example, we spot-checked a few random domains registered at discount services.
+Test your nameservers’ performance at any number of free services.
+For example, we spot-checked a few random domains that had been registered at discount services.
 We found AAAA records required average times like 45 ms., 28 ms., 70 ms. There also were many sites with times of 2 milliseconds.
-Obviously, we have more to learn (as always).
+Obviously, we have more to keep an eye on (as always).
 We’re glad this topic is on the radar now, and with measurable results.

 Summary of DNS speed improvement